JoshuaWise/javascript-ultimate/README.md

 Although Sublime Text's built-in JavaScript language definition have made *significant* improvements recently, it's still not perfect.
 JavaScript Ultimate aims to be a perfectly accurate (to-the-spec) language definition for JavaScript.

 Here are some of the improvements that it makes:
+* More accurate to the JavaScript specification
-* Complete and accurate ES2016 support
+* Complete ES2016 support
 * JavaDoc support
 * Context-awareness (capable of highlighting errors or mistakes in your code)